prabhdeep1234kaur/react-gemini-clone/README.md

 Gemini Clone - A Generative AI App
 Project Overview
-This is a React-based application that emulates the functionality of Google Gemini, a powerful generative AI model.
+This React-based application emulates the functionality of Google Gemini, a powerful generative AI model.
 It leverages the Gemini API to process and generate text, code, and other creative content.

 Key Features
 Text Generation: Generate text based on given prompts.